It’s common – and benign

 Finally, taking the cyst out in surgery is the most reliable way of getting rid of it.
 Ganglion cyst excision is not just a matter of opening up the skin and “lopping it off”; the joint or tendon sheath must be exposed to get out the stalk, or root of the cyst.

-This can be done with a small incision over the cyst or through a wrist scope (camera inserted into the wrist joint).
+This can be done with a small incision over the cyst.
 The exact method used depends on the size and location of the mass.
 Recurrence rates (chances of the cyst coming back) are very low – close to 3%.

 Restrictions after ganglion excision